MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/CreateLPPallet_FromWarehouseReceiptLine.md

 **Ouput**: Method that returns the number of assigned and pending LP to be assigned to a Warehouse Receipt.

--	**Created**: Boolean value that indicates if the process that was executed created or assigned a new License Plate.
+-	**Created**: Boolean value that indicates if the process that was executed created a new License Plate.
--	**Message**: Used to return messages returned by Business Central, possibly when an error is generated.
+-	**LPPallet_DocumentNo**: Newly created LP Pallet number..

 **Important Note:** It must be validated that the number to receive of the element is not greater than the quantities of the Order in the Warehouse Receipt.